philou/philou.github.com/source/_posts/2016-04-20-a-lego-office-experiment.markdown

 {% img center /imgs/2016-04-20-a-lego-office-experiment/setup-meeting-area.jpg Setup meeting area %}
 {% img center /imgs/2016-04-20-a-lego-office-experiment/setup-rest-area.jpg Setup rest area %}

 The place is large enough to have dedicated rest and meeting space.
 We managed to create a visio setup using our build monitor.
+We even had a remote lunch once, which we should repeat more often !

 ## What's missing